Envy-Free Cake-Cutting for Four Agents: A New Proof of Existence of Connected Envy-free Allocations for Four Monotone Agents

 Existing proofs \cite{Stromquist80-existence,Woodall80-existence,Su99-rental-harmony} apply to more general valuations, but rely on strong topological tools such as Brouwer's fixed point theorem, or equivalent formulations.
 Here we show that monotonicity allows for a simpler proof that bypasses these tools.

-\paragraph{\textbf{Hungry and piecewise-linear valuations.}} The first step of the proof is to restrict ourselves to hungry valuations.
+\paragraph{\textbf{Hungry valuations.}} The first step of the proof is to restrict ourselves to hungry valuations.
 This is without loss of generality, since the existence of envy-free allocations for hungry agents is sufficient to obtain existence for the non-hungry case too.
 Indeed, given (possibly non-hungry) valuations $v_i$, for any $\eps \in (0,1)$ we can replace them by hungry valuations $v_i'$ defined as $v_i'(a,b) := (1-\eps)v_i(a,b) + \eps(b-a)$.
-An envy-free allocation for the $v_i'$ will be approximately envy-free for the $v_i$, and a compactness argument\footnote{Given that $\eps$-envy-free allocations exist for all $\eps \in (0,1)$, consider a sequence $(A^k)_k$ of $1/k$-envy-free divisions.
+An envy-free allocation for the $v_i'$ will then be approximately envy-free for the $v_i$, where the approximation can be made arbitrarily small by picking $\eps > 0$ sufficiently small.
+The following standard compactness argument then shows that a connected envy-free allocation must also exist for the original valuations $v_i$.
+Thus, in the remainder of this section we assume that the valuations are hungry.

+\begin{lemma} If for some valuations $v_1, \dots, v_n$ there exist $\eps$-envy-free allocations for all $\eps > 0$, then there exists an (exact) envy-free allocation. \end{lemma}

+\begin{proof} Consider a sequence $(A^k)_k$ of $1/k$-envy-free divisions.
 Since the domain of all divisions is compact, there exists a converging subsequence of $(A^k)_k$.
-It is then not hard to see that the limit of this subsequence must be envy-free.} then shows that a connected envy-free allocation must also exist for the original valuations $v_i$.

-Next, we further restrict our attention to piecewise-linear valuation functions.
-This is again without loss of generality, because continuous valuations can be approximated arbitrarily well by piecewise-linear valuations (see \cref{sec:algo-prepro} for an explicit such construction), noting that the continuity of the valuations over a compact domain implies that they are uniformly continuous.
-Then, a compactness argument can again be applied.
-Thus, in the remainder of this section we assume that the valuations are hungry and piecewise-linear.
+Furthermore, there exists such a converging subsequence such that the assignment of pieces to agents (i.e., Agent 1 gets piece $3$, etc) that makes the division $1/k$-envy-free remains the same throughout the subsequence.
+Since the valuations are continuous, the division that is the limit of the constructed subsequence together with the fixed assignment of pieces to agents must be envy-free. \end{proof}

 \paragraph{\textbf{Equipartitions.}} The next step is to prove that an envy-free allocation always exists when all four agents have the same valuation function $v_i = v$.
 In this case an envy-free allocation corresponds to an \emph{equipartition} according to $v$, i.e., a division into four pieces which all have the same value according to $v$.
 The monotonicity of the valuation function allows for a simple proof of existence of equipartitions.